 “What is happen-” started the driver.
 Nob?
 Was that his name?

-Bea silenced him with gesture and continued to talk to Calderón (presumably).
+Bea silenced him with a gesture and continued to talk to Calderón (presumably).
 “Don’t give a damn about a perimeter or what the government says!
 Phoenix is injured and things are getting worse down here by the second!
 We need you!”

 There was a pause, and then Bea said “Do you honestly think they’re going to shoot—”